Bob Neumeier: Later work

 After leaving WEEI, Neumeier spent most of his time in Miami.
 In 2009 he married a woman who worked in Boston, which resulted in him returning to New England.
 He worked as a fill-in host for both WEEI and its competitor WBZ-FM.
 In 2010 he joined CSN New England as an anchor of its SportsNet Central program.
 He remained with CSN until 2016, when he was let go in a cost-cutting move.

 Death

 Neumeier died on October 23, 2021.
 He had suffered from congestive heart failure and heart disease and had been in hospice care for the eight weeks prior to his death.
+The city of Louisville subsequently named a street in his honor, Neumeier Place.